 One person in our home group said that she started talking out loud about everything when she was by herself.
 This is how she started to practice that someone was actually there.

-How easy is it to receive God’s interest and attention like this?
-I mean isn’t that what we all want, for someone to be that interested in the things we are passionate about, to be ready to hear about them whenever we’re ready to talk about them, and every time?
-What is it like to think about that?
-I mean can you receive that?
-Can you take that in as a reality for you?
+How easy is it to receive God’s attention and interest in the way we described?
+Isn’t that what we all want…for someone to be that interested in the things we’re passionate about, to be ready to hear about it whenever we’re ready to talk about it…everytime?
+What is that like to think about that.
+Can you receive that?
 Is that going to take some mental rearranging?
+Talk to me.